Updated rankings for 2018!

 In this comprehensive guide, we’ve reviewed and compiled the best kneeling chairs that will help alleviate back pain, strengthen your core, and enhance the overall ergonomics of your sitting.
 When coupled with a standard office chair, by alternating your sitting routine between the two, many people can expect a dramatic improvement in their body postures, and as a result, reduction in body pains associated with sitting in the same position for too long.

-- 1. Sleekform Kneeling Chair– Best Overall Ergonomic Adjustable Stool
+- 1. Sleekform Kneeling Chair M2– Best Overall Ergonomic Adjustable Stool

 - 2. Varier Variable Balans– Most Stylish yet Functional Kneeling Chair/ by Peter Opsvik

-- 5. Flash Furniture WL-1429-GG– Best Ergonomic Kneeling Chair for Limited Mobility
+- 6. Flash Furniture WL-SB-210-GG Mobile– Best Starter Ergonomic Kneeling Chair

 - Ergonomic Kneeling Chairs- Brief History